 - Relying blindly on the previous imaging report

-Brook classification takes into account the technical errors too, along with the radiologist’s errors.
+Brook’s classification takes into account the technical errors, too, along with the radiologist’s errors.
 They are listed as:

 - External elements like power failures

-- Errors from the part of patients like not obeying the instructions or others who are not familiar with the imaging procedure
+- Errors on the part of patients, like not obeying the instructions or others who are not familiar with the imaging procedure

 How to restrict radiology errors?

-Perceptual errors from the radiologists occur in the initial stage of reading the radiology images.
+Perceptual errors from radiologists occur in the initial stage of reading the radiology images.
+It is one of the common errors in radiology.
 Fatigue is the main reason that could impact the errors on the part of the radiologists.
-The radiologists are working in lengthy shifts as there is an influx of imaging studies to be done and reviewed in a short time.
+The radiologists are working long shifts as there is an influx of imaging studies to be done and reviewed in a short time.
 According to a study, a radiologist gets only 3 to 4 seconds to review an imaging study.
 Workload and fatigue influence the performance of the radiologist in visual perception and diagnosis.